Swimming on the Precipice

 Swimming on the precipice is a short story about a family and a potential extinction event looming over the world.

-The story has strong bones, throughout I wondered what was going on and was intrigued where the story was going next.
+The story has strong bones; throughout, I wondered what was going on and was intrigued by where the story was going next.
 Much of the book depicts family time between Ben, Francesca, and Margo, but I was fine reading through this because I wanted to figure out what was happening at Francesca's work.
-Fransica is an engineer for a company called Atlas, which among other things designs rockships.
+Fransica is an engineer for a company called Atlas, which, among other things, designs rockships.

-Francesca's workbook is rather toxic, and there is a great degree of secrecy.
+Francesca's workplace is rather toxic, and there is a great degree of secrecy.
 The engineers are kept out of the loop as to what exactly is going on.
-The relationship between and her manager is rather unhealthy as well, and Fransica carries skepticism for her employer as well.
-During family time, news reports of a shrinking ozone layer often are heard.
+The relationship between her and her manager is rather unhealthy, and Fransica carries skepticism for her employer as well.
+During family time, news reports of a shrinking ozone layer are often heard.
 During Franscia’s time at work, she often tries to corroborate the rumours she has heard on the news.
-Ben and Frasesca are under the impression Atlas knows more than it shares with its employees.
+Ben and Frasesca are under the impression that Atlas knows more than it shares with its employees.

 The story is intermixed with another viewpoint as well.
-This other perspective is written in present tense, and seems a battle of different consciousnesses.
-“Logical stimulus” battles with “emotional stimulus”, as they each argue their points.
+This other perspective is written in the present tense and seems to be a battle of different consciousnesses: “logical stimulus” battles with “emotional stimulus” as they each argue their points.

 My biggest complaint with the story might be the length.
-The story in a way could have just been the exposition to a great sci-fi story.
-Instead there is a rather tragic twist and the story mostly ends at that point, with just a bit of time tying up the loose ends.
+The story could have just been the exposition to a great sci-fi story.
+Instead, there is a rather tragic twist, and the story mostly ends at that point, with just a bit of time tying up the loose ends.

-Another minor complaint might be some of the dialogue which feels a bit silted at times.
+Another minor complaint might be some of the dialogue, which feels a bit stilted at times.
 The actions surrounding the dialogue are often a bit clunky.

 Perspective: 3rd person